-The Procurement Committee comprises the Permanent Secretary of the Finance Ministry as chairman, the Comptroller-General from Comptroller General's Department, and representatives from the Defence Ministry, the Office of the Auditor General, the Office of the Attorney General, the Bureau of the Budget, the Office of the Council of State, the Office of the National Counter-Corruption Commission, the Office of the Permanent Secretary to the Prime Minister, the Office of Public Debt Management, Thai Industrial Standards Institute, and other appointed qualified persons.
-The Committee's responsibilities include: interpreting and making rules concerning compliance with the regulations; considering exemption from, or relaxation of compliance with the regulations; considering complaints concerning failure to comply with the regulations; proposing revisions of the regulations to the Council of Ministers; and designating categories or types of supplies that must be purchased from abroad.
+62 The Procurement Committee comprises the Permanent Secretary of the Finance Ministry as chairman, the Comptroller-General from Comptroller General's Department, and representatives from the Defence Ministry, the Office of the Auditor General, the Office of the Attorney General, the Bureau of the Budget, the Office of the Council of State, the Office of the National Counter-Corruption Commission, the Office of the Permanent Secretary to the Prime Minister, the Office of Public Debt Management, Thai Industrial Standards Institute, and other appointed qualified persons.
+The Committee's responsibilities include: interpreting and making rules concerning compliance with the regulations; considering exemption from, or relaxation of compliance with the regulations to the Council of Ministers; and designating categories or types of supplies that must be purchased from abroad.
 The Government does not collect data on supplies purchased from abroad.
 Procurement of products that cannot be produced in Thailand is subject to ministerial approval, more complex cases will be considered by the Cabinet on a case-by-case basis.